jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (j) state the amounts payable by the company to the person or firm holding office as auditor of the company as audit fees and, as a separate item, fees payable by the company for other services provided by that person or firm; and
   (k) be signed on behalf of the board by 2 directors of the company or, if the company has only 1 director, by that director.
 (2) A company that is required to include group financial statements in its annual report must include, in relation to its subsidiaries, the information specified in paragraphs (e) to (j) of subsection (1).
-(3) The annual report of a company need not comply with any of paragraphs (a), and (e) to (j) of subsection (1), and subsection (2) if all shareholders agree that the report need not do so.
+(3) The annual report of a company need not comply with any of paragraphs (a), and (e) to (j) of subsection (1), and subsection (2) if shareholders who together hold at least 95% of the voting shares (within the meaning of section 198) agree that the report need not do so.
-(4) Nothing in subsection (3) affects the requirements of the Financial Reporting Act 1993.
+(4)

 ### 211A Obligations to prepare and make available annual reports or financial statements do not apply to non-active companies
-If, under section 10A of the Financial Reporting Act 1993, the directors of a company are not required to comply with section 10 of that Act in respect of an accounting period, the board of the company is not required to—
-  (a) prepare an annual report under section 208 in respect of that accounting period; or (b) send or make available under sections 209 to 209B any annual report, notice, or other document in respect of that accounting period.
+[Repealed]

 ### 212 Shareholders may elect not to receive documents
 (1) A shareholder of a company may from time to time, by written notice to the company, waive the right to receive all or any documents from the company and may revoke the waiver in the same manner and, while the waiver is in effect, the company need not send to the shareholder the documents to which the waiver relates.
 (2) However, if a shareholder of a company purports to waive the right to receive both a copy of the annual report and a notice under section 209(1)(b),—
   (a) the purported waiver is invalid; and
   (b) the board of the company must, in accordance with section 209(1), send to the shareholder a copy of the annual report or a notice under section 209(1)(b).
+(3) Subsection (2)(b) does not apply if the board of the company is not required to comply with section 209(1) in respect of an accounting period.

 ### 213 Failure to disclose
 Subject to the constitution of a company, the failure to send an annual report, notice, or other document to a shareholder in accordance with this Act does not affect the validity of proceedings at a meeting of the shareholders of the company if the failure to do so was accidental.